MazNaiini/flutter-sample/README.md

 ## The features included in this project

 - Full screen presentation (which is a brief introduction about the company).
-And a List/Detail from hard coded data.
+- A List/Detail view from hard coded data.
 The List data is a hardcoded JSON file.
-And for each item we show a detail view presenting the title and the body.
+For each item we present a detail view.

 <img src="Flutter-Demo-App.gif" height="500">

-- List -> Detail from API data
+- A List/Detail view with API fetched JSON data.
+For each item we present a detail view.

 - Basic layout concepts and stateless widgets
 - Fullscreen navigtion push